sherryzhou0201/try2/README.md

-this is the sample code for the map automate processing for the FLICCA project
+this is the sample code for the map automate processing using Python embbeded in the ArcMap.